-Straight out of Honeydukes, here is your Harry Potter chocolate bonbons recipe!
-Crushed graham crackers, powdered sugar and loads of nut butter all coated in chocolate - what's not to love?!
-No Amortentia needed here.
-One bite of these sweet bonbons and you'll be craving more.
-The chocolate on the outside is crunchy, and the inside is chewy, similar to a truffle.
-They're the festive no bake treat for any occasion.
+Straight out of Honeydukes, here is your Harry Potter chocolate bonbons recipe.
+Crushed graham crackers, powdered sugar, and peanut butter all coated in melted chocolate - what's not to love?!
+These no bake bonbons are crunchy on the outside, while the inside is chewy, similar to a truffle, and they're utterly irresistible!

-If you don't know what a bonbon is, you're not alone.
-I had only ever heard of bonbons while watching Harry Potter or other British movies.
 Bonbon candies come in different flavors around the world.
 In the UK, bonbons are small candies coated with a thick layer of sugary dusting or chocolate.
 The filling is usually chewy, made from fruit, nougat or caramel.

 - Powdered sugar - This sweetens and lightens the filling so it's not too dense.

 - Graham crackers - Adds structure for the filling along with a hint of cinnamon spice.
+You can substitute any crunchy, sweet biscuit or cookie like Oreos, Biscoff, or gingerbread cookies.

 - Milk chocolate - Creates a sweet, crunchy outer coating.
+You can substitute white chocolate dyed colors to make your bonbons more festive.

-How to Make Harry Potter Chocolate Bonbons
+Let's Make Chocolate Bonbons Together!

 Recipe Tips

-- When dipping your bonbons in melted chocolate, you want to work quickly.
+- Work Quickly: When dipping your bonbons in melted chocolate, you want to work quickly.
 The melted chocolate can start to harden after a few minutes, which makes it more difficult to coat the bonbons.

 Does freezing chocolate ruin it?